reactioncommerce/docs/guides/quick-start.md

 - Windows users: [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Docker for WSL](https://docs.docker.com/docker-for-windows/wsl/)

-In addition you need to have your system setup for [SSH authentication with GitHub](`https://docs.github.com/en/authentication/connecting-to-github-with-ssh`)
+In addition, you need to have your system setup for [SSH authentication with GitHub](`https://docs.github. com/en/authentication/connecting-to-github-with-ssh`)

 ## Install the CLI

 `npm install -g reaction-cli`

-## Create your the API Server project
+## Create your first API Server project

 This will create a project that is your version of the project that you can commit to git and build a Docker image from.
-By default it is all the stock Mailchimp Open Commerce plugins plus the one example one (which you can remove).
+By default, it is all the stock Mailchimp Open Commerce plugins plus the one example one (which you can remove).

 - _(optional)_ Create a directory for your entire project using `mkdir myproject` and then `cd` into it
 - Create the project server by running `reaction create-project api <myapiserver>`, (_you can substitute any directory